Efficient constrained sampling via the mirror-Langevin algorithm: Proofs for the convexity of entropy

-To prove this result, we will use the known result about the convexity of $\hh$ along generalized geodesics~\cite[Theorem 9.4.11]{ambrosio2008gradient}.
+To prove Theorem~\ref{thm:ent_cvx_bregman}, we will use the known result about the convexity of $\hh$ along generalized geodesics~\citep[Theorem 9.4.11]{ambrosio2008gradient}.
 To that end, the first step is to obtain a characterization of the optimal Bregman transport coupling which is analogous to Brenier's theorem.
 The following theorem is of independent interest:

 \begin{theorem}[Brenier's theorem for the Bregman transport cost] Let $\mu$, $\nu$ be probability measures on $\R^d$.
 The optimal Bregman transport coupling $(X,Y)$ for $\mu$ and $\nu$ is of the form

 where $h : \R^d\to\R\cup\{-\infty\}$ is such that $\phi - h$ is convex.. \end{theorem} \begin{proof} From the general theory of optimal transport duality, it holds that